Rhythmic gymnastics: Russia

 After the breakup of the Soviet Union, Russia has been the dominant country in rhythmic gymnastics.
 The start of the late 1990s saw the rise of stars like Amina Zaripova, Yanina Batyrchina and Alina Kabaeva.
 Oksana Kostina became Russia's first World champion as an independent country.

 At the 2000 Summer Olympics in Sydney, Yulia Barsukova became the first Russian to win the Olympic gold medal.
 Alina Kabaeva, who had won bronze in Sydney, went on to win gold in the 2004 Athens Olympics and was noted for her flexibility.
 Evgenia Kanaeva became the first individual rhythmic gymnast to win two gold medals in the Olympic Games at the 2008 Beijing Olympics and 2012 London Olympics and won 17 World Championship medals during her career, including three all-around golds.
 Margarita Mamun continued the streak of individual gold medalists at the 2016 Rio de Janeiro Olympics, while the competition favorite, three-time World champion Yana Kudryavtseva, took silver because of a drop in her clubs routine during the finals.

 Twin sisters Dina Averina and Arina Averina are two of the best rhythmic gymnasts in Russia's history.
 Dina Averina won multiple World Championship titles, dominating the sport since her senior debut.
 She secured over 20 gold medals and four all-around titles at the World Championships, making her the most decorated gymnasts in the history of the sport; at the 2020 Summer Olympics, she won the silver medal.
-Arina Averina also achieved significant success, consistently earning medals in major international competitions, including the World and European Championships.
+Arina Averina achieved significant success, consistently earning medals in major international competitions, including the World and European Championships.

 The Russian group has won five of the eight group exercises held in the Olympics since it was included in the Olympic Games at the 1996 Summer Olympics by winning every title from 2000 to 2016.